pipebots/sprintBotBLEControl/Documentation.md

 5 x 62.5 = 312.5 counts per revolution of gearbox output shaft.
 Spur gear to ring gear ratio is: Spur gear PCD=15mm, PCD internal ring =120mm.
 120/15=8.
 312.5 x 8 = 2500 counts per revolution of the robots wheel.
-> Note: A 1:31.25 gearbox motor was also tests, in this case there are 1250 counts per revolution of the wheel
+> Note: A 1:31.25 gearbox motor was also used tests, in this case there are 1250 counts per revolution of the wheel

 ### calcSpeed();
 Using the change in encoder counts and the elapsed time since last call this works out the speed of each motor, for use in the PID loop.